kunstmusik/icsc2022-csound-web/docs/tutorial1-getting-started.md

 1. Adding a button to start Csound
 2. Instantiating and configuring the Csound engine
-3. Loading our Csound code
+3. Loading our Csound code and Running Csound
-4. Run Csound

 Let's go over each of these parts below.